 The year was 2014, the place was Edmonton and the mission was simple.
 Spread the highly infectious pop punk contagion to the four corners of the earth and beyond.
 And, just like that, the first wave of Real Sickies was unleashed.
 A steady stream of demos and EPs quickly established the Sickies as a local virus to be reckoned with.
 The band fiercely escalated their fever pitch plans of world domination by sharing the stage with heavyweights Stiff Little Fingers, Subhumans, The Real McKenzies, Giuda, Mean Jeans and The Jolts just to name a few.
 A couple near disasters almost put the Real Sickies out of commission.
 Lead singer Ben ironically got real sick and required spinal surgery while a couple of founding members stepped down.
 This would usually be enough to sink any band; but Ben bounced back like a champion, new members stepped up and Real Sickies released their phenomenal debut album “Get Well Soon”.
 The band immediately shot out on tour making house calls across nation as many new fans happily succumbed to the sickness for the first time.

-And now Real Sickies are launching their pop punk pathogen straight into the final frontier.
+In 2019 Real Sickies launched their pop punk pathogen straight into the final frontier.
 “Out Of Space” is thirteen rocket-propelled, turbo-boosted, NASA-disavowed tracks of incurable, infectious bliss.
-Clocking in around thirty minutes, the latest album blasts the patient into orbit with plenty of sweet singalong choruses, blazing down-stroke riffs and enough whoa-ohs to infect even the most jaded extraterrestrial.
-Real Sickies will be invading a town near you this fall.
-Until then…Stay sick!
+Clocking in around thirty minutes, the album blasts the patient into orbit with plenty of sweet singalong choruses, blazing down-stroke riffs and enough whoa-ohs to infect even the most jaded extraterrestrial.

 For fans of: The Ramones, Teenage Head, (early) Green Day, The Copyrights, Teenage Bottle Rocket